SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 flag is assumed to be always set.

-flag mode, which is expected to be added to a future version of ECMAScript.
 For the details of the v mode, see the proposal page.

 The detailed list of supported expressions is as follows: